camunda/camunda-docs-manual/content/reference/rest/overview/date-format.md

 represents a date without milliseconds and timezone information, eg `2016-01-25T13:33:42`.
 A custom date format can be configured in the `web.xml` file of the REST API.
 Therefore the ServletContextListener `CustomJacksonDateFormatListener` has to be added.
-And the custom date format can be specified by the context parameter `org.camunda.bpm.engine.rest.jackson.dateFormat`.
+The custom date format can be specified by the context parameter `org.camunda.bpm.engine.rest.jackson.dateFormat`.

-For example if the date format should contain milliseconds and timezone information (`yyyy-MM-dd'T'HH:mm:ss.SSSZ`) the following configuration can be
+For example,  if the date format should contain milliseconds and timezone information (`yyyy-MM-dd'T'HH:mm:ss.SSSZ`) the following configuration can be
 used: